ankitsharma1999/Send-Mail-using-Python/README.md

 # Send Mail using Python
-### A GUI Application made using Tkinter module in Python
+### A GUI Application made using Tkinter module in Python 3

 **Requirements and Dependencies**
 * Python3
 * smtplib
 * sys
 * tkinter
+* pyinstaller

 *All these modules can be downloaded using the `pip install` command.*